bugbiteme/mulesoft-rtf-terraform/README.md

 ## Notes
-If you create a new VPC, it will create 3 subnets (41 objects) If you are using and existing VCP, you asle need tp provide a list of subnets and terraform will round robin provision accross subnets
+If you create a new VPC, it will create 3 subnets (41 objects) If you are using an existing VCP, you need to provide a list of subnets and terraform will round robin provision accross subnets

 check status of deployment